AmerNass/JProlog/JProlog/README.txt

 which means that you can only evaluate simple Prolog queries.
 They will, however, work.

+== Added Features
+This Application was not fully working, there was a lot of bugs concerning the unification process.
+For that we search for a algorithm who can do it with the simpliest way (Robinson algorithm).
+In the other hand, the programmer didnt take in consideration that someone else can continue hos work, so it was so difficult to add new features ..
+But at the end we succeded.
+So in this work we add the unification and the backtrack algorithm, List, and predicates We did a lot of tests on unification algorithm and an exemple is given in this work

+== exemple running

+to run this exemple you should run the JProlog.jar application Prolog interfaces is opened there is a folder in src/main/resources called family.pl to charged yo just have to put [...src/main/resources/family].

+then you can test the predicates and see how the unification is working

 == How to use / start the application:
 Basically you just have to execute the main class, namely "fr.upmc.CL.Jprolog.main.Application".
 There are no